jlaroche/Documentation-en/docs/Data_Sharing/index.md

 # Data Sharing

 Satisfying FAIR data management principles for data sharing involves several administrative and technical parts including hosting data, providing access permission, and enabling discovery of that data.
-This service needs to be maintained beyond the life of the project.
+These services need to be maintained beyond the life of the project.

 ### Administrative: